brainstem-org/brainstem_support/docs/datamodel/attributes.md

 ---
 layout: default
-title: General attributes
+title: Dissemination
 parent: Data model
 has_children: true
 nav_order: 6
 ---
-# General attributes
+# Dissemination
-Please see the dedicated pages below for the models within the general attributes app:
+Please see the dedicated pages below for the models within the dissemination app: